ivannoguera/EDDI-Log-logistic/README.md

 # EDDI

-This repository includes a function for the parametric calculation of the **Evaporative Demand Drought Index (EDDI)** based on the Log-logistic distribution in the R programming language.
+This repository includes a function to compute the **Evaporative Demand Drought Index (EDDI)** through a parametric approach based on the Log-logistic distribution in the R programming language.
 This function is a methodological alternative for EDDI calculation suggested by Noguera et al. (2021), instead of the original formulation of EDDI based on a non-parametric approach proposed by Hobbins et al. (2016).

 The function `<eddi>` is based on `<spei>` function provided by Santiago Beguer√≠a and Sergio M. Vicente-Serrano (https://github.com/sbegueria/SPEI).